Naitreey/notes-and-knowledge/cs/software-engineering/methodologies/test-driven-development.rst

   application.
 It tends to track what you might call a *User Story*, and follows how the user might work with a particular feature and how the app should respond to them.

-- An application's functional tests should tell the user story or covers the specification in an programmatical way.
-The specification can be made more explicit by comments etc.

 - When creating a new FT, we can write the comments first, to capture the key points of the user story or specification.